MarttiWu/random-restart-hill-climbing-one-max/README.md

 # Random-restart Hill Climbing Algorithm

-The Random-restart Hill Climbing Algorithm is a improvement of Hill Climbling Algorithm.
+The Random-restart Hill Climbing Algorithm is an improvement of Hill Climbling Algorithm.

 When being stuck in local optima, it just simply random a new point.